spacebanana420/VisualOxide/README.md

 - Linux (x86_64) (both glibc and musl)
 - Windows (x86_64)

+If the regular Linux binary doesn't work, try the musl version

 More platforms and architectures should be supported in the future such as MacOS, FreeBSD and aarch64.
 If your system or architecture is not supported, please create an issue where you write about it so I compile for your platform in the next version.
 You can also compile the code yourself if you have rust installed on your system.

 # Compiling from source